sayanlp99/bits_notes/sem2/devops/devops.md

 ### **Cisco Talos Security**
 - **Introduction**:
-  - Talos is Cisco’s threat intelligence and research group.
+  - Talos is Cisco's threat intelligence and research group.
   - It monitors and analyzes global cyber threats to protect systems.

 - **Hunting Hackers**: